swiftlang/swift-evolution/proposals/0200-raw-string-escaping-revision-1.md

 The first iteration of [SE-0200](https://github.com/apple/swift-evolution/blob/master/proposals/0200-raw-string-escaping.md) proposed adopting Python's model, using `r"...raw string..."`.
 The proposal was returned for revision with the [following feedback](https://forums.swift.org/t/returned-for-revision-se-0200-raw-mode-string-literals/11630):

-> The review of SE-0200: "Raw" mode string literals ran from March 16…26, 2018.
-The proposed is returned for revision, and should be further discussed as a pitch to coalesce further before coming up for review again.
->
->
 > During the review discussion, a few issues surfaced with the proposal, including:
 >
 > The proposed r"..." syntax didn’t fit well with the rest of the language.
 The most-often-discussed replacement was #raw("..."), but the Core Team felt more discussion (as a pitch) is necessary.